v1.2 Documentation

 • Negative: Describe what you want to avoid.

-• Details: Useful for reviewing and cleaning tags.
+• Tag Detail: Useful for reviewing tag information.
 Token count is also shown under the prompt box.

 Character prompts